 Building a shop takes time and hard work, but I really enjoy it and it never feels like work.
 If you’re interested in starting your own shop, my advice would be: just start!
 Don’t overthink every tiny detail.
 Of course everything has to be setup so it works, but obsessing over details isn’t going to help.
 You’ll make mistakes, but you can always adjust and apply the things you learn along the way.
 I read a lot about ecommerce before I started, but I learned so much more from actually launching my store!”

-– Celine Adam // Freelance Assistant & Owner of A Book of Words
+– Celine Adam // Freelance Assistant & Owner

 If you’ve decided to create your first digital product – stick to your guns.
 Create it, gather feedback, improve and learn.
 At the end of the day, all of us are just trying things out.
 Sometimes they work and sometimes they don’t give it a go!